TL;DR

 A critical illness, such as cancer, a heart attack, or a stroke, can have a devastating financial impact.
 It could force you to stop working, reduce your hours, or require significant funds for private treatment and lifestyle adjustments.
 Suddenly, the money earmarked for school fees or university savings could be needed just to keep the household running.

 This is where Critical Illness Cover (CIC) provides a vital financial safety net.
-It pays out a tax-free lump sum on the diagnosis of a specified condition, giving your family the financial breathing room to cope and ensuring long-term goals, like your children's education, remain on track.
+It may pay out a potentially tax-efficient lump sum on the diagnosis of a specified condition, giving your family the financial breathing room to cope and ensuring long-term goals, like your children's education, remain on track.

 However, choosing the right type of cover is crucial.
 The two most common structures are Level Term and Decreasing Term, and selecting the wrong one can mean the difference between complete security and a significant financial shortfall.

-Which structure provides the best value to protect your childrens future education
+Which structure provides the good value to protect your childrens future education

 When securing your children's educational future, the structure of your critical illness policy is paramount.
 The fundamental question is: does the financial liability you are protecting (education costs) reduce over time, or does it stay the same or even increase?